Wasim-Zaman/multermate/readme.md

 4. Use custom storage destinations for different file types
 5. Implement file cleanup mechanisms
 6. Consider implementing file type verification beyond MIME types
+7. Create upload directories if they don't exist (MulterMate does this automatically)
+8. Use TypeScript types for better development experience

 ## License